sliemelela/ibos-cijfertracking/README.md

 ### Extra Features
-If time permits, the following feautures will be implemented:
+If time permits, the following features will be implemented:
 - Blog Posts such that tutors and administrators can leave messages on the application for the students / parents (e.g. vacation days etc.).
 - Implementation of more grading systems
 - Implementation of the difference between a regular test and school / central exam test.